Jbuchser/bioinfo/week9/README.md

 This assignment revises and improves the automated code from Week 8.
 Inside looping was removed in favor of using GNU parallel from the outside.

+Additonal changes included revising the design command to extract BioProject metadata directly from NCBI (previously the command used a manually downloaded file saved to Excel), and "tail" was removed from the parallel command.

 #### 1. Create a minimal design.csv (sample name and SRR number only) extracted from the full BioProject dataset

 ```bash